 What should I consider when selecting an Italian villa for vacation?

-Renters should evaluate location, amenities, and the size of the villa to ensure it meets their travel needs.
+Renters should evaluate the villa’s location, amenities, and size to ensure it meets their travel needs.
 For instance, a villa overlooking Lago di Como, such as Villa Michelangelo, offers breathtaking views and luxurious amenities, making it an ideal choice for those seeking a picturesque retreat.

 What are the price ranges for renting a villa in Italy?